vickmuir/Backup/multivaulting.md

 **EVault Director locations**

-Multi Vaulting is available across all data centers and there's no geographical limitation in selecting a remote vault.
+Multivaulting is available across all data centers and there's no geographical limitation in selecting a remote vault.
 When vaults are configured following steps that are mentioned in this document, all the configured vaults appear in vault settings.

 >**Note** - Backing up to remote data center locations can take longer than backups to the same data center where your server is located.